Gaia Data Release 3: Microlensing Events from All Over the Sky: Methods

 \subsection{Sample~A}

-The selection of rare variability types such as microlensing events (typically less than 1 in a million stars, \citealt{Paczynski1996}) requires a very efficient approach, optimised to work on large volume of data to be analysed.
-This was already an issue when the first microlensing searches were conducted on millions of stars in the 1990s (e.g. \citealt{1996Alcock, 2003Afonso, 1994UdalskiTau}), as well as in later times, when the number and length of light curves grew significantly in surveys like OGLE, MOA or ZTF (e.g. \citealt{2000Wozniak, 2009Wyrzykowski, 2011aWyrzykowski, 2013Sumi, 2015Wyrzykowski, 2016Wyrzykowski, 2020Navarro1,2020Navarro2, Mroz1, Mroz2,2020MrozZTF, 2021RodriguezZTF}).
-The common approach among those studies was to first identify all potentially variable stars, exhibiting single episode of brightening and then study the narrowed-down sample in more detail with more computationally-expensive tests.
-Here we also followed this philosophy.
-The main filtering process was divided into two parts, the first called Extractor, the second being the Microlensing Specific Object Studies (MSOS).
-The details of the procedure are described in \gdr{3} Documentation.
-Below we outline the procedure.
+The selection of rare variability types such as microlensing events (typically less than 1 in a million stars, \citealt{Paczynski1996}) requires a very efficient approach, optimised to work on a large volume of data to be analysed.
+This was already an issue when the first microlensing searches were conducted on millions of stars in the 1990s (e.g. \citealt{1996Alcock, 2003Afonso, 1994UdalskiTau}), as well as in later times, when the number and length of light curves grew significantly in surveys like OGLE, MOA, and ZTF (e.g. \citealt{2000Wozniak, 2009Wyrzykowski, 2011aWyrzykowski, 2013Sumi, 2015Wyrzykowski, 2016Wyrzykowski, 2020Navarro1,2020Navarro2, Mroz1, Mroz2,2020MrozZTF, 2021RodriguezZTF}).
+The common approach among those studies was to first identify all potentially variable stars exhibiting a single episode of brightening, and then study the narrowed-down sample in more detail with more computationally expensive tests.
+Here, we also followed this philosophy.
+The main filtering process was divided into two parts, the first called Extractor, and the second being the Microlensing Specific Object Studies (MSOS).
+Details of the procedure are described in \gdr{3} Documentation, and below we provide a brief outline.

-The Extractor studied \gmag, \gbp, \grp data points as well as statistical parameters derived from these time-series.
-It conducted a series of simple and quick tests, in particular, if there is a significant number of points brighter than the median magnitude; testing if there is a brightening episode present in all three pass-bands; checking for a unique rise and fall and checking if the light curve outside of the episode can be considered constant.
+The Extractor studied \gmag, \gbp, and \grp data points as well as statistical parameters derived from these time series.
+It conducted a series of simple and quick tests, in particular, testing whether or not there is a significant number of points brighter than the median magnitude; testing whether or not there is a brightening episode present in all three pass-bands; checking for a unique rise and fall; and checking whether or not the light curve outside of the episode can be considered constant.
 The Extractor is described in more detail in \gaia DR3 Documentation.

-Before the next stage, MSOS, there were 98,750,637 sources left for further investigation, i.e. less than 10\% of the original input list.
-The second part of the pipeline performed a microlensing model fit to the data with the re-scaled error-bars, as described in Section \ref{sec:data}.
-The modelling was divided into sub-stages, dubbed {\it Levels}.
+Before the next stage, MSOS, there were 98\,750\,637 sources left for further investigation, which is less than 10\% of the original input list.
+The second part of the pipeline performed a microlensing model fit to the data with the re-scaled error bars, as described in Section \ref{sec:data}.
+The modelling was divided into substages, dubbed {`Levels'}.